yugabyte/yugabyte-db/docs/content/latest/api/ysql/pg-extensions.md

 Before using an extension, install it:
 In the ysql shell, run the CREATE EXTENSION command.
 ### Requirement for superuser privileges

-Extensions can only be created by users that are part of the superuser role?
+Extensions can only be created by users that are part of the superuser role.

 ### Inter-database connections
 The target instances for connections must be in the same VPC network as the connecting instance.